 Serve it up alongside a warm and toasty piece of my famous herby garlic bread and it's pure perfection.
 I mean, give me a spoon and this could be lunch or dinner on any given night!

-- 2 medium butternut squash, sliced in half and seed scooped out
+- 2 medium butternut squash sliced in half and seeds scooped out

 - 1 head garlic